kalebheitzman/moodle-local_xlate/DEVELOPER.md

 plugin injects a bootloader, serves immutable JSON bundles, and runs an AMD module that translates DOM nodes (and can capture new strings) without touching core or theme code.
 Each translated element receives a stable `data-xlate-key` attribute so minor source edits do not invalidate translations.
+Keys are 12-character hashes based on element structure, class, region, and text (see `KEY_GENERATION.md`).

 ```
 DB (local_xlate_key + local_xlate_tr)